Mansitoh/NMSInsightHub/README.md

-#🚀 **Welcome to NMSInsightHub – Your Comprehensive Guide to Minecraft Server Code!**
+#🚀 #**Welcome to NMSInsightHub – Your Comprehensive Guide to Minecraft Server Code!**

 **Overview:**
 Explore the intricacies of Minecraft server development with NMSInsightHub, a dedicated platform aimed at providing detailed explanations of the codebase.
-Whether you're a seasoned developer or just starting, our goal is to make NetMinecraft.Server (NMS) code accessible and understandable.
+Whether you're a seasoned developer or just starting, our goal is to make (NMS) code accessible and understandable.

 **Key Features:**